mullasuleman/mullasuleman.github.io/projects/salt-pepper-sfmc/README.md

 [![FireFox - Get the Add-on](https://extensionworkshop.com/assets/img/documentation/publish/get-the-addon-178x60px.dad84b42.png 'FireFox - Get the Add-on')](https://addons.mozilla.org/en-US/firefox/addon/salt-pepper-for-sfmc/)

 #### Privacy Disclaimer
-This extension does not store or transfer any data locally or to any external platform.
+This extension does not collect, store or transfer any data locally or to any external platform.